-- There are two Cognition and Learning Classes within our school (these are different to the Specialist Resource Base at Watton Junior) - Year 3 and 4 Hawking Class - Year 5 and 6 Edison Class - The Cognition and Learning Classes follow a highly differentiated curriculum to meet the specific needs of the children. - Children attend these classes for mornings to receive English and Maths teaching and return to their 'home classes' for afternoon lessons. - Children within these classes will have an identified special educational need and have an IEP or EHCP in place and meet specific entry/exit criteria.
-This class is not suitable for all children. - The progress of children within these classes is carefully monitored by the leadership team, SENDCo, governors and local authority. - Places in the Cognition and Learning Classes are offered at the discretion of the headteacher and SENDCo.
+- There is a Cognition and Learning Class within our school (these are different to the Specialist Resource Bases) - Nursery to Y1 Honeybees - The Cognition and Learning Class follows a highly differentiated curriculum to meet the specific needs of the children. - Children attend this class as required to meet their needs throughout the day.
+The also have access to their home classes. - Children within this class will have an identified special educational need and have an IEP or EHCP in place.
+The children also meet specific entry/exit criteria.
+This class is not suitable for all children. - The progress of children within this class is carefully monitored by the teaching and leadership team, SENDCo, governors and local authority. - Places in the Cognition and Learning Class are offered at the discretion of the headteacher and SENDCo.